-- Make sure your doctor knows if you are using a class of drugs called barbiturates (such as phenobarbital), bosentan (Tracleer®), carbamazepine (Tegretol®), felbamate (Felbatol®), griseofulvin (Grisactin®), itraconazole (Sporanox®), ketoconazole (Nizoral®), oxcarbazepine (Trileptal®), phenytoin (Dilantin®), rifampin (Rifadin®, Rimactane®), topiramate (Topamax®), or St. John's wort.
+- Make sure your doctor knows if you are using bosentan (Tracleer®), carbamazepine (Tegretol®), dabigatran etexilate (Pradaxa®), digoxin (Lanoxin®), felbamate (Felbatol®), griseofulvin (Grisactin®), itraconazole (Sporanox®), ketoconazole (Nizoral®), oxcarbazepine (Trileptal®), phenobarbital (Luminal®), phenytoin (Dilantin®), rifampin (Rifadin®, Rimactane®), topiramate (Topamax®), or St. John's wort.

 Warnings While Using This Medicine

-- Although you are using this medicine to prevent pregnancy, you should know that using this medicine while you are pregnant could harm the unborn baby.
-Your doctor may give you a pregnancy test before you start using this medicine to make sure you are not pregnant.
+- Although you are using this medicine to prevent pregnancy, you should know that using this medicine while you are pregnant could harm an unborn baby.
+Your doctor may give you a pregnancy test before you use this medicine.
 If you think you have become pregnant while using the medicine, tell your doctor right away.

 - Call your doctor right away if you have severe lower abdominal or stomach pain 3 to 5 weeks after taking this medicine.
-You may have a pregnancy outside of the uterus (womb), which is called an ectopic pregnancy.
+You may have a pregnancy outside of the uterus (ectopic pregnancy).
 An ectopic pregnancy can be a serious and life-threatening condition.
-It can also cause problems that may make it harder for you to become pregnant in the future.

-- Your regular birth control method such as birth control pills or patch may not work as well while you are using this medicine.
-After using this medicine, you must use two forms of birth control.
-Use birth control pills or patch together with another form of birth control, such as a condom, diaphragm, or contraceptive foam or jelly, during any other times that you have sex in the same monthly period you used this medicine.
+- Birth control pills or patch may not work as well while you are using this medicine.
+Use birth control pills or patch together with a second form of birth control, such as condoms, during any other times that you have sex in the same monthly period you used this medicine.

 Possible Side Effects While Using This Medicine